Arnautt/CNN-Malaria-detection/README.md

 By repeating the experimentation, we found models with test accuracy around 97%.
-Once the network is trained, analyze the results and in particular how the networks makes his predictions is interesting.
+Once the network is trained, analyzing the results and in particular how the network makes his predictions is interesting.
 That's what we can do with the SHAP values.
 Below are particular cell images predictions explained (probabilities are rounded by 2 decimals) :